COVID 19 Update

 How will Goldenhill Primary Academy allocate resources to support my child’s needs?

-The Senior Leadership Team discuss all available information about SEN in the Academy, and decide what resources/training and support is needed.
-SEN funding is usually allocated to employ staff and outside specialists and to buy resources and equipment.
+The Senior Leadership Team discuss all available information about SEND in the Academy, and decide what resources/training and support is needed.
+SEND funding is usually allocated to employ staff and outside specialists and to buy resources and equipment.

 Where a child has significant needs that the Academy feels it cannot meet, or no longer meet, the Academy will apply for a statutory assessment of the child.
 This may lead to further support being provided by the LA through an Educational Health and Care Plan (EHCP).
 Parents can also request that the LA carry out a statutory assessment of their child’s needs.